-The Blackboard Learning and Community System is a course and organization management system that makes the creation, organization, and management of course content on the web relatively simple.
-As of July 2009, Syracuse University has upgraded to Blackboard Learn, a version with a re-developed interface and a "Web 2.0" look and feel.
+The Blackboard Learn and Community System is a course and organization management system that makes the creation, organization, and management of course content on the web relatively simple.

 Blackboard can be accessed through a web browser from any computer with Internet access.
 Faculty and students will have access to Blackboard courses on a nearly continuous basis.
 Blackboard @ SU is intended for supplemental use in supporting on-campus, face-to-face classes listed in the Time Schedule of Classes as well as online courses.